Digital Marketing Ecosystem, Where to Start?

 If this transit map confuses you don’t worry, the trunk is the digital marketing hub.
 The areas in dotted lines are areas still under development.
 There are a lot of areas where you could spend significant investment and not get the return on marketing investment.

-Andy Frank the VP of Gartner answered the question, “Where do you start?” quite effectively.
+So, where do we get started?
+Andy Frank the VP of Gartner answered the question quite effectively.
 Gartner offers a maturity model that large organizations can use to get started.

 Digital marketing can get quickly confusing and complicated for smaller organizations.
-For smaller setups Andrew recommends to get started with data and analytics.
-It is always easy to justify investment in new technology if you have a method to assess what is the value of the new technology is going to be, in terms that your senior management can understand, the KPIs that you already use such as customer acquisition growth,profitability, market share etc.
+Frank recommends smaller startups start with data and analytics.
+It is always easy to justify investment in new technology if you have a method to assess what is the value of the new technology is going to be, in terms that your senior management can understand, the KPIs that you already use such as customer acquisition growth, profitability, market share, etc.

-The first thing is to come up with agreed upon methodologies to measure the effectiveness of marketing.
-The methodologies don’t need to be complicated.
-Start with a simple spreadsheet of KPIs that can be tracked along the way.
+The first thing is to come up with agreed-upon methodologies to measure the effectiveness of marketing.
+Keep it simple; start with a simple spreadsheet of easily tracked KPIs.
 How you can attribute the results to certain investments so that you can do pilots and do experiments to determine just what the most effective use of your marketing investments would be.

-Managements are today focused on data driven decision making.
-The Oakland A’s and the Nate Silver have proven that analytics can lead to great insights in any field.
+These days, management focuses on data-driven decision-making.
+But analytics can lead to great insights in any field.
 It only makes sense to use data and analytics in marketing.